szymor/anarch/README.md

 This game is suppost to be accessible, i.e. require only as many resources as necessarily needed, in order to run and compile even on "weak" and minimal computers, and to run long in the future, which is ensured by dropping dependencies and only relying on a C compiler, which will probably always be the highest priority piece of SW.
 After the technological collapse a C compiler will be the first SW we'll have to write, and with it this game will basically immediately be compilable.

+### I can make this in Unity in a week.

+Firstly that's not a question and secondly you misunderstand the essence of this project.
+Your game will merely *look* the same, it won't offer the same freedom, independence, portability, performance, beauty, it won't carry the message.

 ### But you're using python scripts, Javascript for the web port, the PC port depends on SDL etc. Don't you contradict yourself?

 No, all these are optional.
 The core doesn't have any dependencies other than a C99 compiler.
 Frontends do depend on external libraries, but I've designed the frontend interface so that it's extremely easy to write one, so if let's say SDL dies, it's no problem to write a new frontend using another library.